Opel Corsa: Corsa A (S83; 1982)

-Power first came from 1.0 L 45 hp, 1.2 L 55 hp, and 1.3 L 70 hp petrol engines.
-(The first engines were all equipped with carburetors; fuel injection came later, but never for the 1.0.)
-The engines were based on the well proven Family I design, except for the 1.0 L and early 1.2 L engines, which were based on the OHV unit from the Kadett C.
+Power first came from 1.0 L 45 PS, 1.2 L 55 PS, and 1.3 L 70 PS petrol engines.
+Initially, all engines were equipped with carburetors; fuel injection came later, but never for the 1.0.
+The engines used the GM Family I design, except for the 1.0 L and early 1.2 L engines, which were based on the venerable Opel OHV engine which had been used in the Opel Kadett in all of its four generations since 1962.

+At the Frankfurt Motor Show in May 1987 (prior to the facelift) two new engines were added to the lineup: an Isuzu-built, 67 PS 1.5 L turbo diesel engine which was also used in the Isuzu Gemini, along with the sporty GSi model.
+The engines and most of the mechanical componentry were derived from those used in the Astra/Kadett.